 In 2017, National Day Calendar® began celebrating each state in the order they entered the union starting the week of Independence Day and ending with Hawaii.
 We highlight a small part of each states’ history, foods and the people who make up the state.
 Many states have their own state celebrations, and National Day Calendar’s observances in no way replace them.
 There’s so much more to explore, we can’t help but celebrate our beautiful country even more!

 Wrapping up the original 13 colonies, National Rhode Island Day on October 5th recognizes the last colony to join the Union.
 The Ocean State joined the union on May 4, 1776.

 Persecuted for his beliefs in Massachusetts, Roger Williams established the Rhode Island colony in 1636 at Providence seeking religious and political freedom.

 While the colony was the first to renounce British rule, Rhode Island was the only state absent from the Constitutional Convention in Philadelphia in 1787.
 Rhode Island delayed signing the Constitution, preferring the addition of a bill of rights.
 It wasn’t until the Constitution was ratified by nine previous states and the threat of taxation on her exports that Rhode Island finally ratified the document and became the 13th state.

-Textile industry boomed in the mid-1800s after Samuel Slater founded the first textile mill in Pawtucket 1790.
+The textile industry boomed in the mid-1800s after Samuel Slater founded the first textile mill in Pawtucket in 1790.
 Rhode Island made producing cloth into a lucrative national and export business.